joakim/kay/README.md

 <br/>

 **Summary:** A cell is the consolidation of object, function and block, implemented as a first-class reference type with built-in persistence, communicating by messaging.
-Encapsulated, opaque and safe.
+Encapsulated and safe.
+Reactive.
 The runtime is the stem.

 <br/>